nyx-space/docs/docs/nyxspace/showcase/index.md

 Nyx aims to be a free-software alternative to JPL Monte.
 This section demonstrates some of the capabilities of Nyx.
 By design, Nyx supports a plethora of scenarios which are poorly supported by NASA GMAT or STK's Astrogator[^1].

+!!! warning
+    This documentation may not be up to date.
+Nyx version 2.0 is nearing completion, introduces _many_ breaking changes, and the documentation will be rewritten in full once released.
+    You can follow the progress on version 2.0.0 on Github: <https://github.com/nyx-space/nyx/milestone/7>

 Each showcased example is categorized and detailed.
 Relevant source code will be published when possible.
 Nyx is mainly used for novel research and development whose results offer a competitive advantage.
 Therefore, it may not be possible to publish the source code and only some final results may be shown.

 --8<-- "includes/ga-49d-orbit.html"